 The NZ mountain film & book festival supports Te Kākano

 The NZ mountain film & book festival has been supporting Te Kākano for many years.
-This year, they are going further and launching a new initiative:

 For more information about the festival, visit their website: https://mountainfilm.nz/

 We are so grateful for their support, so thank you!